devishot/typeahead.js/README.md

 #### jQuery#typeahead('setDatum', datum)

-Sets the selected datum object of the typeahead. *If you are using `remote` data and want to initialize the typeahead value with some datum, you need to call this method.*
+Sets the selected datum object of the typeahead. *If you are using `remote` data and want to initialize the typeahead value with some datum, you need to call this method.*  This method is preferred for initialization over the setQuery method, especially if the `restrictInputToDatum` option is used.
 **Example:**  `$('#MyInputBoxId').typeahead('setDatum', myDatum);`

 #### jQuery#typeahead('getDatum')